- GW Home

 What support is available?

-A total of $15,000 is available for one or more winning student projects.
+Each winning project is eligible to receive $500-$5,000 in funding.
 Students are required to work with a GW faculty or staff mentor as a resource, and are not prohibited from receiving additional grants for their projects.

 Where will the project be located?

 Projects must have a positive impact within an under-served or low-income neighborhood in or around Washington, D.C.
 Projects can build on past or ongoing work with a community partner, or a new relationship can be established.
-Projects on the GW campus will be considered.
-On-campus projects should demonstrate a local impact beyond campus.
-All projects must raise awareness within the GW community about environmental/climate justice.
+Projects on the GW campus will be considered, and should demonstrate a local impact beyond campus.
+All projects must raise awareness within the GW community about environmental or climate change.

 What are the final deliverables?

-Project deliverables will include a written report and publicly available video or live presentation that outlines the project, your experience with it, and its outcomes.
+Project deliverables will include three blog posts and a final event (such as a public presentation, celebration, video screening, service project).
 Deliverables also include the project itself and a plan to sustain the project beyond the life of your funding.

 What is the project timeline?